YakivGalkin/cnn_decision_transformer/README.md

 In the scope of this project, I decided to focus on Sequential Decision-making.
 One of the first papers in this regard was [Offline Reinforcement Learning as One Big Sequence Modeling Problem](https://arxiv.org/abs/2106.02039).
-As part of the experiments, the authors implemented a Trajectory Transformer that discretizes all continuous states, actions, and rewards (a quantile discretizer was used by default) and then trained it on a sequence of states, actions, and rewards.
+As part of the experiments, the authors implemented a Trajectory Transformer that tokenize/discretizes all continuous values (a quantile discretizer was used by default) and then trained it on a sequence of states, actions, and rewards.

 ![Trajectory Transformer Tokens](./media/trajectory_transformer_tokens.jpg)